 When you're trying to find a good, small machine for AROS, you'll soon be looking at ASUS Eee PC mini laptops.
-They're neat little computers, built into a sturdy cases, and they come in several flavours.
+They're neat little computers, built into sturdy cases, and they come in several flavours.
 Let's see how they compare in terms of AROS graphics support.

 AROS running on several ASUS Eee PC computers